 I did see This Island Earth once in all of its garish Technicolor 35mm glory, at the FILMEX science fiction marathon in 1975.
 But it has had a sad life on home video.
 An inferior Image DVD was released way back in 1997.
 Contributing to the show’s lack of status was its selection as the punching bag featured victim for the sarcasm-fest Mystery Science Theater movie.
 This Universal-International classic may have its amusing moments, but it is NOT a Zero Hour, waiting to be turned into a sarcastic comedy like Airplane!

 The storyline is a strange combination of naïve notions attached to a bizarre Cold War plot about a ‘Brain Drain’ from outer space.
 Scientist, playboy and pilot Dr. Cal Meacham (Rex Reason) returns to the Ryberg Lab in California from Washington D.C. to find an impressive invitation waiting for him, in a weird form: a catalog for an unassembled piece of space-age electronic hardware called an Interociter, with no instructions for its construction.
 Cal and his trusty sidekick Joe Wilson (Robert Nichols) build the strange piece of machinery, which when complete proves to be a communication device sent by Exeter (Jeff Morrow), a confident man with white hair and an unnaturally high forehead.
 The assembly-kit Interociter serves as a kind of entry exam — Exeter sends a mystery DC-3 airplane to spirit Cal to a research center at an undisclosed location.
-Cal is too curious not to accept, tempted by Exeter’s promise of even more sophisticated technology — knowledge almost too advanced to have originated on Earth.
+The curious Cal accepts, tempted by Exeter’s promise of even more sophisticated technology — knowledge almost too advanced to have originated on Earth.
 On the way Cal meets up with fellow invitee Dr. Ruth Adams (Faith Domergue), with whom he had a ‘summer fling’ a few seasons back.
 Only Ruth now denies it ever happened.
-Is this a big opportunity for science, or some foreign enemy’s attempt to snatch America’s best nuclear engineers.
+Is this a big opportunity for science, or some foreign enemy’s attempt to snatch America’s best nuclear engineers?
 Fellow invitee/kidnapee Dr. Steve Carlson (Russell Johnson) confesses that the national origin of Exeter and his sinister aide Brack (Lance Fuller) is difficult to suss out: their white hair and subtly ‘different’ foreheads may be a clue…

 The print ads and posters for This Island Earth promised the heavens to Sci Fi fans.
 Ad art for the Universal release showed a vast alien landscape and hordes of bug-brained mutated extraterrestrials, plus the added pulp thrill of warring space armadas clashing in the skies.
 By 1955, the expensive sci-fi shows produced by Walt Disney and George Pal were the exception.
 Pictures by Columbia’s Sam Katzman cost a fraction of what Universal had been spending, and earned just as much.
 And American-International would soon be siphoning off the market with product that could almost be called no-budget.

-In short, Cal is a handsome, deep-voiced version of the too-cool-for-school cartoon scientist in Disney’s lampoon of ‘the typical space monster story,’ in the ‘Man in Space’ chapter of their TV edu-tainment science special Disney in Space.
+In short, Cal is a handsome, deep-voiced version of the too-cool-for-school cartoon scientist in Disney’s lampoon of ‘the typical space monster story,’ in the ‘Man in Space’ chapter of their TV edu-tainment science special Disney in Space (Also 1955).
 As embodied by the booming baritone Rex Reason, Cal mixes male hauteur with pacifist sensitivity.
 It is no wonder that babes like Ruth Adams all but swoon in his presence.
 One of the film’s genuinely warm touches is its sympathetic farewell to Cal’s assistant Joe Wilson (Robert Nichols of The Thing from Another World).
 Exciting space adventures with sexy partners are the exclusive domain of handsome heroes.
 Poor Joe watches his boss disappear, and must walk away alone in the fog.

 Once installed in Exeter’s secret lab (in the state of Georgia!), Cal finds himself with a group of international scientists working to synthesize new sources of atomic power.
 Incredibly trusting, Cal, Ruth and Steve Carlson go along with the mysterious mission until they decide that (duh) there’s a lot about their associates that Needs explaining: both Exeter and his creepy assistant Brack (Lance Fuller) have the same ‘subtle’ indentations in their foreheads …